 Okay, so this is more common in men.
 This first way that this happens.
 This can happen if your caretakers were depressed, or in conflict with one another, so that there’s no room for your neediness.
 And instead, you had to worry about and caretake them.
 Or it could happen if they were neglectful and pre-occupied, so that you had to raise yourself or your siblings.
 It could happen if your caretakers were using you as a surrogate spouse to meet their needs primarily.
 This is enmeshment.
 Hopefully, you know about that.
 If you’re in our Rock Solid Relationships course, we have an entire module on toxic parents so that you can undo that damage.

 Also, be a good parent yourself.
 This could happen if your caretakers were living vicariously through your achievements.
 Again, in kind of enmeshment there.
 This could happen if your caretakers were convinced that you had to be tough to survive, or highly competitive to thrive.
-They’ll say things to you, even when you’re a little kid crying because you fell down or something, “What are tears?
+They’ll say things to you, even when you’re a little kid crying because you fell down or something that, “What are tears?
 They’re nothing but weakness leaving the body” or something like that.
 “Now stand up, you fucking punk kid.
 Get some strength in you or something like that.”
 Stuff like that.
-That would also kill your vulnerability, or it could happen if your caretakers were ashamed of their own neediness, and we’re consequently verbally or physically abusive.
+That would also kill your vulnerability, or it could happen if your caretakers were ashamed of their own neediness, and were consequently verbally or physically abusive.
 Toxic shame.

 This could also happen if your peer group was focused on being perceived as tough, cool, or macho.
-They exile their vulnerability.
+They exiled their vulnerability.
 Again, this first way is more common among men.
 The second way is more common among women.
 Your natural vitality disturbed your caretakers or peers.
 This could just be your playfulness, your spontaneity, but it could also be your sexuality.
 It could be through – you’re dancing, or just being kind of like wild, and giggling really loud, or that kind of extra energy, vitality, and life force, so to speak.
 This could happen if your caretakers were ardent followers of a rigid, religious tradition that viewed various natural expressions as sinful.
-This could happen if your caretakers were afraid to let you grow up and leave them, because they were highly dependent on you.
+This could have happened if your caretakers were afraid to let you grow up and leave them, because they were highly dependent on you.
 Getting kind of enmeshment there.

 This could happen if your caretakers were survivors of sexual or physical abuse, so that any sexuality or aggressiveness, or aggression in you, was threatening or frightening.
 This could happen if your caretakers were violent with each other or sexuality acting out, so that you became afraid of your own assertiveness or your own sexuality.

 This could also happen if your caretakers were afraid of their own vitality, and were consequently abusive when you showed liveliness in that way.
-This could be dance, any kind of arts, the Dead Poets Society example of acting, when the dad wanted them to just be serious and do med school or whatever it was.
+This could be dance, it could be any kind of arts, the Dead Poets Society example of acting, when the dad wanted them to just be serious and do med school or whatever it was.
 This could happen if your caretakers were convinced that to attract a good partner, you needed to be submissive or non-threatening.

 And this could also happen if your peer group was highly aggressive or demeaning so that you ended up retreating into isolation.
 Okay, so this is more common among women, to have their natural vitality shamed and consequently exiled.
-And then the third way that this could happen that’s common in both men and women, your parts holding the vulnerability or vitality will hurt and became extreme because of the hurt, and then disturbed your other words or triggered other people.
+And then the third way that this could happen that’s common in both men and women, your parts holding the vulnerability or vitality will hurt and became extreme because of the hurt, and then disturbed your other parts or triggered other people.

 And this can happen if you’re displaced by the birth of a sibling, so you pouted, and tantrumed, and then were severely scolded.
 Or it could happen if you were secretly sexually molested, so you began acting out sexually with other children, and then were harshly punished.
 Or it could happen if you were attacked by a bully at school and felt as though you could never leave the house, and therefore you ended up locked up, or you locked up the fear so you could return to school.
 So, you’ve repressed that natural reaction.